-Is my EHIC still valid if I visit or live in the EU or EEA?
+Is my EHIC still valid and do I need travel insurance if I visit or live in the EU or EEA?

-The European Health Insurance Card (EHIC) gives you access to state healthcare in the European Economic Area (EEA), plus Switzerland.
-You’re effectively treated as a resident of the country you’re in, getting treatment either at a reduced cost or for free by the state healthcare system.
+The European Health Insurance Card (EHIC) gave you access to state healthcare in the European Economic Area (EEA), plus Switzerland.
+You were effectively treated as a resident of the country were in.
+This allowed you to get treatment either at a reduced cost or for free by the state healthcare system of that country.

 Travel insurance and getting ill or injured abroad

-Remember that the EHIC is not an alternative to travel insurance.
-It will not cover any private medical healthcare or costs, such as mountain rescue in ski resorts, being flown back to the UK, or lost or stolen property.
-It is not valid on cruises.
+The EHIC card was never an alternative to travel insurance.
+It wouldn’t have covered private medical healthcare or costs, such as mountain rescue in ski resorts, being flown back to the UK, or lost or stolen property and was not valid on cruises.